 the final years of the cotton kingdom in the South, through the Civil War and Reconstruction,

 and up to the modern civil rights era.
-Key questions will be posed each day and Visual
+We will posed key questions each day, and

-essay projects will provide a photographic and period art component to show
+visual essay projects will provide a photographic and period art component to show

-how images

-and visual culture were central to Americans’ understanding of contemporary
+how images and visual culture were central to Americans’ understanding of contemporary

 events.

-Educators will also explore the exploits, writings, and influences of key
+Educators will also consider the exploits, writings, and influences of key

-Reconstruction

-figures, as well as the ideologies that motivated them.
-The institute will devote
+Reconstruction figures, as well as the ideologies that motivated them.
+The institute

-one week each to a close examination and study of each theme.
-Place is also important
+will devote one week each to a close examination and study of each theme.
+Geography,

 - Prepare teachers in grades k-12 to be highly qualified to teach key themes and content about the Reconstruction Era.